How long does it take to heal Palmoplantar Pustulosis?

 There’s a lot of information out there how to boost your immune system and how to heal your self from various autoimmune diseases, and I totally understand it can be confusing and difficult who to listen to and where to start.
 But to boost the immune system is not about tactics such as trying various supplements and lotions and potions which might be helpful but after a while has no effect.
 Trust me I’ve been there and tried most of them.

-When my doctor told me I got PPP I was very eager to try anything that might cure me from this horrible disease and randomly tried to boost my immune system with probiotics for a couple of months and then vitamin D3 to move on trying biotin as I read that had successfully healed people with palmoplantar pustulosis.
+When my doctor told me I got PPP I was very eager to try anything that might cure me from this horrible chronic skin disease which made me to randomly try to boost my immune system.
+I tried probiotics for a couple of months and later vitamin D3 to move on trying out biotin, as I had read somewhere that biotin had successfully healed people with Palmoplantar Pustulosis.

-I want to write about 5 areas of focus that are particularly important for you to be able to heal from your palmoplantar pustulosis psoriasis.
-It doesn't matter if you've been suffering with PPP for a long time or if you recently got diagnosed… these are certain cornerstones that you can control to reverse your PPP.
-I discuss all this in more detail I my upcoming book about how to clear PPP naturally in 90 days.
+I want to write about 4 areas to focus on that are particularly important for you to be able to heal from Palmoplantar Pustulosis.
+It doesn't matter if you've been suffering with PPP for a long time or if you recently got diagnose.
+These are certain cornerstones that you can control over and reverse PPP.
+I discuss all this in more detail I my book How To Treat Palmoplantar Pustulosis Naturally in 90 days.

 1. Your Gut Health